stabjana/stabjana/README.md

 # Welcome to my GitHub Page!

 Hi, I am Steffi, a `web development student` at Business College Helsinki.
-I will graduate 12/2025 and available for your projects.
+I will graduate 12/2025 and will be available for challenges.

 :cat2: :unicorn: